AeroLeads people directory · profile

 Program Evaluator

-Los Angeles Unified School District Dec 2004 - Aug 2005
+Los Angeles Unified School District

 Program Evaluation and Research Branch Los Angeles Unified School District Supervisors: Julie Slayton, Ph.D. & Rosa Valdes, Ph.D.I contributed to the data collection, analysis, and reports of two longitudinal project evaluations, the Reading First Assessment and the Secondary Literacy project.
 The Reading First Assessment concerned ethnographic research of fifty elementary schools, focusing on professional development, classroom practices, and school leadership.
 The Secondary Literacy project concerned ethnographic research of professional development meetings through various district levels.

-Deborah Fields Skills
+Deborah Fields education

-Frequently Asked Questions about Deborah Fields
+Frequently asked questions about Deborah Fields

 What company does Deborah Fields work for?

-Deborah Fields works for Utah State University
+Deborah Fields works for Utah State University.

 What is Deborah Fields's email address?